by ProcureDeskLast Updated : Sep-09-2018

 Focus on outcomes, not steps

-If your team is focussed on the outcomes of the RFP exercise and not process, I believe that is a better approach.
+If your team is focused on the outcomes of the RFP exercise and not the process, I believe that is a better approach.
 Let’s take an example

-– Considering your budget, select a vendor and do a quick trial for the software
+• Considering your budget, select a vendor and do a quick trial of the software

 Now you may not agree with the exact approach I outlined, but my point is that you should be focussing on the outcome and not the approach.